-Reading Recovery
+Reading Recovery & Math Magic

-We deliver Reading Recovery.
-This is a well-established intervention scheme for children with reading difficulties.
-The programme provides daily half-hour sessions with our specially trained Reading Recovery teacher for six-year-olds who are in the bottom 20% of their class in terms of reading.
+We deliver Reading Recovery and Math Magic.
+These are wellestablished intervention schemes for children with reading or numeracy difficulties.

+The programmes provide daily half-hour sessions with our specially trained Reading Recovery or Math Magic teacher for six-year-olds who are in the bottom 20% of their class in terms of reading or mathematics.
 We have found that these children have learned four-to-five times faster than their classmates to catch up and after the intervention their progress continues in line with their peers.